NoorHajbi/taskmaster/README.md

 # taskmaster

-# Lab: 34 - Related Data
+# Lab: 36 - Cognito

-Is to go through the process of publishing to the Google Play Store.
+Is to  allow users to sign up and log in using Cognito.

 ## Feature Tasks
-**App Polish**
-Ensure that the task master application follows Google’s guidelines.

-**Build Final APK**
-Build an APK for the task master application.
-Include that APK in the GitHub repo.

-## Deployment to Play Store
-`Note that becoming a developer with Google requires a one-time fee of $25.
-This is almost certainly worth it for the resume boost alone, but you may also partner up with a classmate to go through these steps.`

-In the Google Play Console, follow the checklist for uploading your app to the Play Store.
-Include any notes about this process in your README, as well as the link to where your application will one day live.
+### User Login
+Add Cognito to your Amplify setup.
+Add in user login and sign up flows to your application, using Cognito’s pre-built UI as appropriate.
+Display the logged in user’s username somewhere relevant in your app.

+### User Logout
+Allow users to log out of your application.

 ## Screen Shots

-Submit the link to that pull request on Canvas.
-Add a comment with the amount of time you spent on this assignment.
-Grading Rubric
-2 pts Final APK added to repo
-3 pts Notes on Play deployment in README
+Stretch Goals
+Cache data fetched from DynamoDB into your local Room database.

+3 pts Cognito added with login and signup
+1 pt Display username
+1 pt Logout
 1 pt README with description, screenshots, and daily change log

 ## Previous labs documentation